mattneal-stafflink/developer-test/README.md

 Your HTML and CSS should pass W3 validation Instructions.
-Create your website, commit it and then push it to Github Email back a link to your completed code
+Create your website, commit it and then push it to Github Email back a link to your completed code and/or upload to a staging environment.
 You may build your function within UnderStrap, or within a custom plugin.
 Either way is fine.

 All done!